WCFE-TV: 2007 transmitter tower collapse

 On April 18, 2007, WCFE's 400 ft transmitter tower located on Lyon Mountain completely collapsed as a result of heavy amounts of ice and snow from the April 2007 Nor'easter, and partially damaged the transmitter building at the base.
 The station started rebuilding a transmitter tower.
 In the meantime, the direct fiber optic lines to the local Charter Communications franchise were unaffected, and the station continued to broadcast on cable.
 On April 23, 2007, WCFE-TV went back on the air as a temporary digital subchannel of WCAX-TV, broadcast from Mount Mansfield, Vermont.
-WCFE-TV was multicast on WCAX's digital channel 53, mapped to channel 57.1.
-On August 10, 2007, WCAX-TV discontinued carriage of WCFE-TV, when interim facilities were established (see below).
+WCFE-TV was multicast on WCAX's digital channel 53, mapped to virtual channel 57.1.
+On August 10, 2007, WCAX-TV discontinued carriage of WCFE-TV, when interim facilities were established.

 Following the collapse, cable viewers outside of the New York side of the Plattsburgh–Burlington market had to rely on distant affiliates for PBS programming.
 Cable systems in Vermont and some systems in Montérégie continued to have access to Vermont Public Television stations, while Videotron systems in the latter region that offered WCFE-TV substituted its signal with that of Detroit's WTVS.
 On April 27, WCFE-TV's signal was reestablished on Videotron, which received WCFE-TV's signal from its temporary transmitter.

 In addition, WPTZ donated its internet streaming facilities to WCFE-TV, which was used for WCFE-TV's annual Art Auction, which took place as scheduled, shortly after the collapse.

 The transmitter that was damaged was a Thomson TBM unit.
 The company was able to provide one of their Affinity transmitters on lease to the station within two weeks of getting the request from the station.
 This temporary transmitter was located at the station's studio location until they could get the main transmitter facility repaired (which was a very involved process due to site access issues).

 On October 9, 2007, WCFE-TV's new tower at Lyon Mountain went into service, almost six months after the collapse.
 WCFE-TV's digital signal went on the air on October 23.